How to say hello in slovak

 Remember, the choice of greeting depends on the level of formality and your relationship with the person you are greeting.
 When in doubt, it is always safer to start with a more formal greeting and switch to a more informal one if appropriate.
 By using the appropriate greeting, you can show respect and build a good impression with the person you are meeting.

-See also How to register for council tax
+See also How to apply for shared ownership

 Unique Slovak Greetings